Vyral/gary-jacklin-recruiting/_posts/2019-01-14-how-do-you-keep-your-business-growing-in-our-market.md

 {% include youtube.html %}

 <center><em>How can you keep growing your business in a down market?
-There a couple of key points you need to remember.</em></center>
+There are a couple of key points you need to remember.</em></center>

 &nbsp;

-With all the doom and gloom we’ve been hearing about our market lately, how is it that those of us who’ve been in the real estate industry as long as I have continued to grow our businesses?
+With all the doom and gloom we’ve been hearing about our market lately, how is it that those of us who’ve been in the real estate industry as long as I have continue to grow our businesses?

 We understand one essential truth: **Everybody needs a place to live**.